Hematocrit/packed cell volume

 HCT = (MCV x RBC count)÷10

 - Packed cell volume (PCV): This is a directly measured value obtained from centrifuging blood in a microhematocrit tube in a microhematocrit centrifuge.
 The PCV is measured as the height of the red cell column in a microhematocrit tube after centrifugation (see image at right).
 It is the quickest and most readily available measure of the red blood cell component of blood.
 Unlike the HCT, this measurement is affected by plasma trapping and how the red blood cells pack within the column.
-Red blood cell packing is species-dependent – it takes longer for ruminant RBCs to pack compared to dogs, cats and horses, Therefore, the microhematocrit tubes are spun for 10 minutes in ruminants versus 3 minutes in other species.
+At Cornell University, we centrifuge microhematocrit tubes for 10 minutes in ruminants versus 3 minutes in other species, because it is thought that red blood cells of ruminant do not “pack” as well as other species, however this remains to be tested.
 Examination of the “crit tube” can also provide subjective information about the color and clarity of the plasma (icterus, hemolysis, lipemia), and the size of the “buffy coat” (which contains WBC and platelets).
 Additionally, one can score and break the tube as desired to remove the plasma for refractometric protein estimation, or to extrude the buffy coat for smear-making.
 The “buffy coat smear” has the advantage of providing a concentrated preparation of nucleated cells, which can be useful if looking for low-incidence infectious agents (e.g., Anaplasma organisms in leukocytes).

 Units of measurement